tsuku-dev/tsuku/docs/DESIGN-platform-tuple-support.md

 ```

 This function is called with `runtime.GOOS`, so it currently only supports OS-level keys.
 The fallback pattern is already established.

-### Step When Clause (Undocumented)

-The `Step.When` field exists in types.go but is not currently used:
-- Defined in recipe types but no runtime enforcement
-- Would need executor changes to support conditional step execution
-- Out of scope for install_guide support (can be addressed separately)

 ### Patterns to Follow